asessofia/DocumentSearch/README.md

 To run a performance based test that does 2 million search, please modify line 150 in main.py to extend i range to 2000000 and rerun the script.

 # Exercise Selection Motivation
+I chose this case study because It highligh my strenghts in python scriptings.
+I spent the last few years doing a lot of automation to help build highly available and secure application onpremises or in the public cloud and I have used Python, groovy and ruby.
+Python can be a language of choice for automation.